 Career transitions can occur when economic conditions change regardless of our skill set and the organisations competing for those skills.
-Transitions from being a core professional to only being able land portfolio career gigs can be a common trigger for career advice in Perth.
-The film La La Land provides a good example of these two career structures.It also captures the central dilemmas faced by people trying to realise a good life founded on authenticity.
+Transitioning from the career structure of being a core professional to only being able land portfolio career gigs can be a common trigger for career advice in Perth.
+The film La La Land provides a good example of these two career structures.It also captures the central dilemmas faced by people trying to realise a good life founded on the creative authenticity required to successfully write novels.
 The film charts the relationship and career trajectory of musician Seb and actor Mia.
 It is set in Tinsel Town, and its two big industries — film and music — are offstage characters.

 Every city has its own distinct culture, which we learn to live in whether we grow up there or move later in life.
 Similarly, every city has a unique ecology of employment that everyone has to navigate to create a successful career.
-Career advice in Perth, with its distinctive private sector ecology, can support unwelcome career transitions that are impacting on the pathway to successfully achieving your career goals within Perth’s limitations and opportunities.
+Career advice in Perth, with its distinctive private sector ecology, can support unexpected career transitions that are impacting on the pathway to successfully achieving your writing life goals within Perth’s limitations and opportunities.

 Career advice on career structures